TuckerMogren/Ticket-Mapper/README.md

 ## Docker Commands

-To run APIs via Docker
+To run APIs via Docker all you need to do is run the command `docker compose up -d` from the repo root.
-1. Navigate to src folder
-1. run command `docker build -t ticketmapperwebapi .`
-1. Then run command `docker run -d -p 8080:80 --name myticketmappercontainer ticketmapperwebapi` to run container
+This will create a docker container with rabbitmq and the webapi running.

 ---